fritz-io/fritz-io.github.io/README.md

-# Brendan Keith's website
+Marvin Fritz

 This is intended to be my personal webpage.
-Please feel free to [browse the website](https://brendankeith.github.io/)!
+Please feel free to [browse the website](https://fritz-io.github.io/)!

 ---